mykelalvis/FT/Traveller/WORKING/Mongoose/Traveller Core Rulebook Update 2022.md

 •  Instrument: Playing a particular musical instrument, such a flute, piano or organ.
 Playing a Concerto: Difficult (10+) Art (instrument) check (1D x 10 minutes, EDU).
 •  **Visual Media:** Making artistic or abstract paintings or sculptures in a variety of media.
 Making a Statue of Someone: Difficult (10+) Art
 (visual media) check (1D days, INT).
 •  Write: Composing inspiring or interesting pieces of text.
-Rousing the People of a Planet by Exposing Their Government’s Corruption: Difficult (10+) Art (write) check (1D hours, INT or EDU).
+Rousing the People of a Planet by Exposing Their Government's Corruption: Difficult (10+) Art (write) check (1D hours, INT or EDU).
 Writing the Update of Traveller: Formidable (14+) Art (write) check (1D months, INT).

 **Astrogation**